 When you hire the Orange wrongful death lawyers at The Dominguez Firm, you don’t have to deal with upfront costs or hidden fees.
 And in the unlikely event, we aren’t able to secure any compensation for your loss, you owe us nothing.
 In other words, you win, or you don’t pay.
 There’s no reason to wait, call the Orange County wrongful death attorneys at The Dominguez Firm today.
 Call us at 800-818-1818 for a free consultation.
 We’re available 24/7.

-Why you should choose The Dominguez Firm to handle your Orange County wrongful death claim
+Why you should choose The Dominguez Firm to handle your Orange County wrongful death lawsuit

 The Orange wrongful death lawyers at The Dominguez Firm have been successfully helping families with their wrongful death claims for over 30 years.
-We have an in-house team of investigators, award-winning personal attorneys and over 130 legal professionals ready to help you at a moment’s notice.
-We also live by our firm’s motto for every client: compassion, service and results.
-Our attention to customer service has also been recognized.
+We have an in-house team of investigators, award-winning wrongful death attorneys, and over 130 legal professionals ready to help you at a moment’s notice.
+We also live by our firm’s motto for every client: compassion, service, and results.

 We will fight to get you the maximum compensation you are entitled to for your loss.
 And while we know no amount of money can ever change what happened to your loved one, obtaining justice and financial peace of mind for you and your family can provide closure at such a difficult time.